haplo/dotemacs/README.md

 This is my very own Emacs configuration.
 There are many like it, but this one's mine.

+This configuration is meant and has only been tested with Emacs 29.1.

 The stated goals:
 - Explicit about what I use.
   Magic is limited to using external packages.